 Read More

+The town of Rjukan in the Telemark region of Norway has a remarkable history.
 The birth of modern Norwegian tourism, the development of hydroelectric power and artificial fertiliser to feed a growing world population, facilitation of modern-day workers’ rights, nuclear development and the bravery and tenacity of wartime saboteurs.

 Read More